JaylaHouse/SlytherSnake/readme.md

 > - Add more unit testing for preexisting and new code such as the levels
 > - Add customization to levels 3 and 4
 > - Assist in making the snake character look more realistic using snake head and skins

+### Lauren:
+> - Editting/ polishing the snake movements and body parts to work more smoothly with player input.
+> - Edditing the scripts to model SOLID principles.
+> - Implement and creater a better looking powerups and character.

 ## Acknowledgements